joruof/imviz/README.md

 ### Via PyPI

-For convenience a bundeled source distribution is available on PyPI.
+For convenience a source distribution is available on PyPI.
 Install via pip:

 ```